—and 2 Incredible Ways to Savor the Place Even More

 Maui might be 727 square miles but every corner, real and metaphorical, is unique—and every part should be explored.
-Here are 6 awesome ways to drink up its diversity and beauty—and 2 ways to relish it forever:
+Here are 6 awesome ways to see Maui and to drink up its diversity and beauty—and 2 ways to relish it forever:

 1. Sky: Fly Maui